 - Bidding Process on Talent

 One can run a regression analysis on things like views, shares, and likes and then apply that model to future movies to forecast the impact on territories. (combined with other data such as how previous films performed that are similar per territory).
 Of course, linear regression is a type of machine learning, which is a type of AI.
-But as a person who has built several models like this, and has run ML algorithms, I don’t see what ML algorithm is going to be able to be more effective than regression, and a model built from the regression model.
+But as a person who has built several models like this and has run ML algorithms, I don’t see what ML algorithm will be able to be more effective than regression and a model built from the regression model.
 And none of what I am discussing is new or requires anything more than the everyday laptop.
 It also would not require any specialized software.

-However, I would like to make it clear, companies tend to have many conflicting interests, and it is difficult to get the overall company to accept a purely quantitative model, even if the model is highly accurate.
-For example, forecasts for products are routinely adjusted with manual inputs from sales and marketing to fit with some organizational incentives.
+However, I would like to clarify that companies tend to have many conflicting interests.
+It isn’t easy to get the overall company to accept a purely quantitative model, even if it is highly accurate.
+For example, forecasts for products are routinely adjusted with manual inputs from sales and marketing to fit organizational incentives.
 (We cover this topic in the article A Frank Analysis of Deliberate Sales Forecast Bias).
 Why don’t companies stop this from happening?
 Because sales are too powerful politically.
 Secondly, most companies are not able to effectively measure their forecast error.
-For instance, only a minority of companies weigh their forecast error — which means that a product with monthly sales of 100 receives the same weight as a product with a monthly sales 10,000. (we cover this in the article Knowing the Improvement from AI Without Knowing the Forecast Error?)
+For instance, only a minority of companies weigh their forecast error — which means that a product with monthly sales of 100 receives the same weight as a product with a monthly sales of 10,000. (we cover this in the article Knowing the Improvement from AI Without Knowing the Forecast Error?)
 Do AI promoters divulge this type of information?
 Well, you probably already know the answer, but let us review the quotes in the same article.